ali-zeynali/RobustSL-ICML-2024/README.md

 </p>

-## Implementation of your algorithm
+## Implementation of your dictionary
 You can even evaluate your new designed dictionary with other SOTA dictionaries using this evaluator.
-For this task, create a class for your algorithm using the following interface:
+For this task, create a class for your dictionary using the following interface:
 ```
+from DS import *

 class NAME_OF_YOUR_DICTIONARY(DS):

     # if it supports insertion, otherwise skip it
     def insert(self, key, freq):
         pass

     # if it supports deletion, otherwise skip it
     def delete(self, key):
         pass

     def search(self, key_Value, __splay_cost__=False):
         return None # founded object
 ```